ItsMeBrille/ctf-writeups/GlacierCTF/2024/README.md

 ### Initial analysis

-We can exploit that the prime factors of N have a relation to each other:
+We can exploit that the primes of N are related to each other:

 ```py
 p = getPrime(512),